zhengqiangjiang/Tracking/README.md

 # Tracking
-Tracking multiple pedestrians in the interacting multiple model framework This was designed by Dr. Zhengqiang Jiang
+Tracking multiple pedestrians in the interacting multiple model framework.
+This was designed by Dr. Zhengqiang Jiang